ThePalaceProject/circulation/README.md

 The FCM credentials can be downloaded once a Google Service account has been created.
 More details in the [FCM documentation](https://firebase.google.com/docs/admin/setup#set-up-project-and-service-account)

+##### Quicksight Dashboards

+For generating quicksight dashboard links the following environment variable is required `QUICKSIGHT_AUTHORIZED_ARNS` - A dictionary of the format `"<dashboard name>": ["arn:aws:quicksight:...",...]` where each quicksight dashboard gets treated with an arbitrary "name", and a list of "authorized arns".
+The first the "authorized arns" is always considered as the `InitialDashboardID` when creating an embed URL for the respective "dashboard name".

 #### Email

+### Email sending

 To use the features that require sending emails, for example to reset the password for logged-out users, you will need to have a working SMTP server and set some environment variables: